 If you’ve been looking into CO2 laser treatments but you think they are not suitable for you, you can choose a CO2 laser alternative.
 Nowadays, there are many technologies that can, in some cases, deliver similar results but with fewer side effects.
 In the following sections, we’ll explain why exactly CO2 laser is not suitable for everyone and then discuss some alternatives that might work for you.

-Disclaimer: This article is provided for informational and educational purposes only.
-The information presented here is not a substitute for professional medical evaluation, consultation, or care and should not be relied upon to make health-related decisions.
-Always consult a qualified and licensed medical or aesthetic professional before undergoing any cosmetic or aesthetic procedure.
+Disclaimer: This article is provided for informational purposes only and is not a substitute for medical advice.
+Always consult a licensed healthcare or aesthetic professional before starting any treatment or procedure.

 The CO2 laser is an ablative laser.
 That means it removes layers of skin using heat.
 This triggers strong collagen remodeling.
 But it also creates a controlled injury that is more severe than the controlled injury created by other technologies.
 Because ablative lasers vaporize tissue, they can lead to: